 Paneer Butter Masala is a classic Indian dish with a creamy tomato-based sauce and luscious cubes of paneer dunked in it.
-This lightly spiced curry is easy to make and a crowd-pleaser, so go ahead make it for a weeknight dinner or for your next get-together.
+This lightly spiced curry is easy to make and a crowd-pleaser, so go ahead and make it for a weeknight dinner or your next get-together.
 I am also sharing some fun options to serve this finger-licking delish curry.

 I often get asked how my curries always look so vibrant and bright orange.
 The secret?
-It's the mild Kashmiri red chili powder and my favorite Pomi tomatoes.
+It's the mild Kashmiri red chili powder and my favorite Pomi strained tomatoes.

 Tips